Corporate Taxes in Sweden in 2024-25: Complete Guide

 Young individuals born in 2002 to 2004 and seniors born from 1938 to 1954 are subject to a low social rate of taxation of 10.21%.

 The social tax rate is 19.8% for international corporations without a fixed place of business.
-Due to the fact that they do not pay the employment market charge, foreign businesses are eligible to lower social taxes.
+Because they do not pay the employment market charge, foreign businesses are eligible to lower social taxes.

 The social tax rates are subject to yearly adjustment, particularly the lower tax rate.